 - long and weak ie. rhomboids (muscles between shoulder blades and mid spine) in someone who has a forward shoulder roll.

 - short and strong ie. forearm flexors (which aren’t too bad in the short term) since you are just working in a diminished range of motion.
 The long term effects of this are muscle imbalances; contracture on one side and chronically eccentric loading on the opposing side (forearm extensors).
-This condition is also known as an over compensation pattern.
+This condition is also know as “Golfers/ Tennis Elbow .